-I recently came across the work of a talented silhouettist called Sarah Harrington.
+I RECENTLY CAME ACROSS the work of a talented silhouettist called Sarah Harrington.
 She was a professional silhouettist who worked during the latter part of the eighteenth century.
 What struck me about about her work (apart from her obvious love of hats) is that they’re all cut inside-out!

 As a fan of Sarah Harrington’ silhouettes I run some of my virtual studio days in tribute to her.
-The most recent was on Wednesday 28th July 2021.

 Inside-out cutting (or hollow cutting, as it’s more usually called) was a popular technique in early nineteenth-century America.
 However Sarah Harrington was working 50 years earlier and in England, so this was a surprise to me.
 The second surprise was the sheer quality of the work.
 Her single-line cuttings are really intricate, with a level of detail not usually associated with hollow cuts.